 If you’d rather not stay overnight in a nearby apartment, there’s a direct train line from Sydney to Cronulla and free parking along the foreshore, making it one of Sydney’s most accessible beaches.
 Cronulla is divided into North and South Cronulla, separated by a headland and connected through a scenic waterfront walk.
 North Cronulla is fringed with a park perfect for reading a book and drinking a cup of coffee, and the beach is constantly patrolled by the North Cronulla Surf Lifesaving Club.
 The beaches brim with local flavour, with visitors coming from the inner west to spread out large family picnics, and with kids bringing soccer balls to kick around the parks.
 The waves are popular with surfers, but if you’d rather avoid deeper water, there are a few ocean pools that are perfect for taking a dip.

 Pebbly Beach, Murramarang National Park

-There are bush walks surrounding the beach for those who need to work up a sweat before taking a swim, as well as several great spots to drop a fishing line.
+Pebbly Beach is one of the most famous places to spot eastern grey kangaroos in New South Wales.
+The roos are used to humans tip-toeing around them, and there’s an opportunity to get up close and take a selfie with them if you want.
+It doesn’t get more Aussie than that.
+There are bush walks surrounding the beach for those who want to work up a sweat before taking a swim, as well as several great spots to drop a fishing line.